Plumbing Automation Playbook: Paper to Digital in 90 Days featured image

 Both ServiceM8 and Tradify connect to Xero via OAuth.
 The setup takes about 10 minutes.
 In ServiceM8, go to Settings, then Add-ons, find Xero, and click Connect.
 Map your income account (usually 200, Sales) and your tax rate (20% Standard for most plumbing work).
 In Tradify, go to Settings, Integrations, Xero, and follow the prompts.
 Once connected, every invoice you raise in your job management app automatically appears in Xero within minutes.

-Phases 1 and 2 give you a solid digital foundation.
-Phase 3 is where things get clever.
+Right, now you have job management and accounting sorted.
+This is where it gets super exciting for me.
 Make.com is a visual automation platform that connects your apps and creates workflows that run without you lifting a finger.
-Think of it as digital plumbing for your software, connecting pipes between apps so data flows where it needs to go.
+I think of it as digital pipework for your software: connecting pipes between apps so data flows where it needs to go.

 Why Make.com?

 Make.com is more flexible and cheaper than Zapier for the kind of multi-step automations tradespeople need.
-The free plan gives you 1,000 operations a month, which is plenty to start.
-The Core plan at 10.59 US dollars a month gives you 10,000 operations.
+The free plan gives you 1,000 credits a month, which is plenty to start.
+The Core plan at $9/month gives you 10,000 credits.
 For a detailed walkthrough of connecting Tradify, Xero, Stripe and WhatsApp via a similar tool, check our complete small trades automation guide.

 Three Automations Worth Building First